 Raising the bar

-We have developed standard criteria for meat chickens and dairy cattle, and will in the next years work on introducing standard criteria for laying hens, pigs, turkey and Atlantic salmon in aquaculture.
+We have developed standard criteria for meat chickens, laying hens, dairy cattle and pigs, and will in the coming years work on introducing standard criteria for Atlantic salmon in aquaculture.

 So far, Hovelsrud farm’s meat chickens and Grøndalen farm’s creme fraiche “Nýr” have received the Animal Protection Label.
-Additionally, Stange chicken farms have an intentional agreement with the Animal Protection Label, and plan to label their products in the next few months.
+Animal Protection Labelled pork from Kolonihagen and Heinrich Jung is available in supermarkets across Norway.

 We look forward to expanding the label with more product types – from farmers with animal welfare at the core of their operation.